Many people wonder what the real difference is between empathy and sympathy. The dictionary definitions are as follows:

 Dr. Brene Brown, a researcher of courage, vulnerability, and other emotional human experiences, provides a much more comprehensive view of what empathy and sympathy really mean:

 Dr. Brown's definitions not only give us insight into what empathy and sympathy look like, but also provides guidelines for how to practice empathy in our daily lives.

-Your friend Kim has started crying.
+Your friend Kim started crying.
 She lost her job a month ago, and now her house has flooded from the recent rain.
-She can't afford to fix the damages, and is having to consider borrowing the money from her parents, who often criticize her choices.
+She can't afford to fix the damages, and she has to consider borrowing money from her parents, who often criticize her choices.

 When to Use Empathy vs. Sympathy

 Sometimes when practicing empathy, it's good to let the other person know that they are not alone, and that you have been in a similarly difficult place before.
 Like Dr. Brown said, sometimes a person needs to hear, "I know what it's like down here."
 However, sharing intimate details of your background may not be appropriate in all settings.

 If your friend is suffering from depression, it would be okay to say to them, "When my depression was at its worst, I felt like no one was there to listen.
 I just want you to know I'm here to listen to anything you need to say."